 If you prefer to ice skate indoors, the Ohio State Ice Rink in Columbus hosts open skates for all ages.
 It offers skating and hockey lessons too, and you can rent equipment and supplies from the pro shop.

 Another option is the Center Ice Sports Complex in Canton, which has a schedule for open skates every week and numerous skating programs.
 You can rent the rink for birthday parties with supplies, pizza, and more included.

-With so much natural landscape, snowshoeing and hiking are some of the best things to do in winter in Ohio.
+With so much natural landscape, snowshoeing and hiking are some of the best winter things to do in Ohio.

-Hocking Hills State Park in Logan has 7 main hiking trails, and all of them are one-way loop trails.
+Hocking Hills State Park in Logan has seven main hiking trails, and all of them are one-way loop trails.

 Cuyahoga Valley National Park